 Aether R moves from warm to neutral bright with the choice of ear tips.
 Good foam ear tips are the best pairing in my opinion.
 I like the stock Comply T400 foam tips but I like AliExpress T400 and NewBee foam ear tips even better.
 The stock Spinfits pair well, which is what Emil likes most personally.
 Symbio W are fine but accentuate a bit of treble for me.
 Final-E tips worked well for me too.
 Your experience of course might vary.
 A lot of 3rd party medium silicone ear tips paired well for me too.

 My sound analysis was majorly written with NewBee, T400 and stock Comply foam ear tips as well as Final-E tips.
 I always had Aether R’s bass switch in ON position because I like the balance more with it on.

 Summary – Now I’m not one to easily accept what a brand says to market its product and I don’t want to say this loosely but with the right ear tips (foams in my case), Aether R’s sound signature really does have some character of nice studio monitors in a well-treated room.
-I was slightly taken aback when I first tried the Aether R right after using my flat frequency compensated near-field monitors in my studio and then hearing the same song on the Aether R back to back.
-It’s not a theoretical specimen of ‘studio monitors in an acoustically treated room’ but it certainly has that mojo.
+Of course it’s not a theoretical specimen of it but it certainly has that mojo.
 Aether R sounds neutral but vibrantly musical.
 It has a very clean presentation of instruments, very good clarity and an open and spacious sound signature which is what actually gives you the illusion of ‘studio monitors in a room’.
 It has very precise imaging, separation and layering of instruments with good instrument definition, bite and crispness.